Skip to main content

 There are common threads to many of the questions asked by Australian expatriates regarding Australian taxation, although personal circumstances differ quite widely.
 Provided below are a number of relatively common FAQ's which we encounter on a regular basis.

-As you probably expect, the answer depends upon a number of factors and the general situation is as follows.
+As you probably expect, the answer depends upon a number of factors, but the general situation is as follows.

 If you remain an Australian tax resident then you will continue to have a requirement to submit a tax return, on the same basis as Australian residents.